Harika-yaraganti/Python-practise/Python-Questions.md

 - Write a program to check whether a given number is palindrome number or not
 - Write a program to check whether a given number is prime or not
 - Write a program to print factorial of a given number

+###For Loop
+- Write a program that remove's duplicate items from a list
+- Different printing patterns using for loop in python *
+* *
+* * *
+* * * *
+* * * * *

+* * * * *
+* * * *
+* * *
+* *
+*

+        *
+      * *
+    * * *
+  * * * *
+* * * * *

+* * * * *
+  * * * *
+    * * *
+      * *
+        *

+- Write a program that accepts a sequence of whitespace separated words as input and prints the words after removing all duplicate words and sorting them alphanumerically.
+Suppose the following input is supplied to the program: hello world and practice makes perfect and hello world again Then, the output should be: again and hello makes perfect practice world

+- Write a program, which will find all such numbers between 1000 and 3000 (both included) such that each digit of the number is an even number.
+The numbers obtained should be printed in a comma-separated sequence on a single line.

+- Write a program that accepts a sentence and calculate the number of letters and digits.
+Suppose the following input is supplied to the program: hello world!
+123 Then, the output should be: LETTERS 10 DIGITS 3

+- Write a program that accepts a sentence and calculate the number of upper case letters and lower case letters.
+Suppose the following input is supplied to the program: Hello world!
+Then, the output should be: UPPER CASE 1 LOWER CASE 9

+- Program to get the Fibonacci series between 0 to 50